State-of-the-Art Technology for Optimum Results

 - Lens softening

 We are proud to provide four femtosecond lasers: Zeiss VisuMax, WaveLight FS200, OptiMedica Catalys, and Alcon LenSx.
 Each laser allows for a fast, comfortable, and precise experience.
 The surgeon decides which laser to use based on the diagnostic results from the patient’s initial consultation.

 What Is an Excimer Laser?

-The excimer laser is the second laser used in LASIK and ASA.
+The excimer laser is the second laser used in LASIK and PRK.
 An excimer laser reshapes the cornea.
 With excellent precision and accuracy, the excimer laser controls every single laser pulse, allowing the laser treatment to last just seconds.